kchen53/pomodoro_planner/sprint1.md

 * A home page display
 * Running the website locally
 * Setting up a basic API
+* Basic navbar

 ## Uncompleted Issues and why
-* A display for the tasks
 * A login section
 * A timer display
 * Tasks can be added and removed from a list
 * Starting and ending the timer

 These tasks are uncompleted because we had a hard time connecting golang and angular.
-Also, we need to set up a database for the login and add and remove tasks from a list.
-There are also some components we need to learn how to use so we can create a login section, a display for the tasks, and a timer.
+Also, we need to set up a database for the login and to add and remove tasks from a list.
+There are also some components we need to learn how to use so we can create a login section and a display for the tasks.